-3.20.16.1.
+3.19.16.1.
 Setting up SSL for HTTP Client

-built Basically camel-http4 component is of Apache HTTP client. on the top SSL/TLS Please refer to customization for details or have а look into the org.apache.camel.component.http4.HttpsServerTestSupport unit test base class.
+Basically camel-http4 component is built on the top of Apache HTTP client.
+Please refer SSL/TLS customization for details look the to or have а into org.apache.camel.component.http4.HttpsServerTestSupport unit test base class.
 You can also implement a custom org.apache.camel.component.http4.HttpClientConfigurer to do some configuration on the http client if you need full control of it.